decoderwhoami/decoderwhoami/README.md

-# Sabyasachi Seal
+# Decoder Whoami

-Hey there! 👋 I'm Sabyasachi Seal, a software engineer passionate about building cool stuff with code.
+Hey there! 👋 I'm Decoder, a software engineer passionate about building cool stuff with code.
 Welcome to my GitHub profile!

 ## About Me